tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_overview.md

 Your organization might have multiple teams writing content like this, or you might be tasked with creating both the higher-level marketing layer and the documentation yourself (especially in startups).
 In some ways, having a single team or writer handle both types of content might lead to a more streamlined, unified content experience.
 When you're the sole writer, you're less likely to repeat yourself in different places in contradictory ways.
 You can simply devote a section of your documentation to the marketing content rather than housing it on another site.

 If you are stuck with the two-site model (marketing on one site, docs on another), you could try to share content between these two sites, but usually marketing has a different system for managing and publishing content than the documentation teams.
 Marketers don't usually adopt docs-as-code systems but rather prefer more CMS-driven systems.
 These systems rarely share content with each other, and even if they did, the marketing versions might be written using another style, perspective, or approach that contrasts with your docs, making it difficult to single-source the content.
 For example, I once tried to re-use marketing content that was written entirely in third-person point of view ("the partner does X") rather than the traditional second-person point of view in docs ("you do X").
+It didn't work out well.

 {% include random_ad.html %}